SpicyLemon/SpicyLemon/bash_fun/generic/README.md

 ### `tee_pbcopy.sh`

-Function/script for outputting a stream, and also putting it into the clipboard.
+[tee_pbcopy.sh](tee_pbcopy.sh) - Function/script for outputting a stream, and also putting it into the clipboard.

 Using `tee`, the input stream is sent to both stdout as well as the clipboard (using `pbcopy`).